 One reason the model generates a larger productivity response than in the data is that workers are instantaneously mobile across counties in the model, whereas in the data workers might respond over time (Allen and Donaldson, 2022).
 Appendix Table 15 shows the estimated impact of market access and lagged market access on log manufacturing employment.
-Over a 20 year period, a one standard deviation increase in market access leads to a 0.270 log point increase in manufacturing employment, which is similar to the model value of 0.259 from Table 8, Column 2.
-Of this total response, 77% of the migration response comes in the first decade.
+Over a 20 year period, a one standard deviation increase in market access leads to a very similar increase in manufacturing employment as the model value (Table 8, Column 2).
+Of this total response, three-fourths of the migration response comes in the first decade.

 The model predicts that the effect of market access on revenue is similar within a county, across industries, regardless of the industries' initial gaps.
-This contrasts with the predicted effect on productivity, where industries with higher initial gaps should see larger productivity growth from the same change in revenue.
-Appendix Table 16 shows estimates consistent with this theoretical result.
-In the county-industry data, the impact on revenue from market access does not vary with the counties' average wedge (Panel A), but this interaction effect does predict a greater increase in productivity (Panel B).
-This result comes from adding the interaction to our baseline regression (in Column 1), or using county-by-year fixed effects to absorb the direct effects of market access and identify the interaction coefficient on variation in wedges across industries within each county (in Column 2).
+This contrasts with the model-predicted effect on productivity, where industries with higher initial gaps should see larger productivity growth from the same change in revenue.
+Appendix Table 16 shows estimates consistent with this theoretical result: in the county-industry data, the impact on revenue from market access does not vary with the counties' average wedge, but this interaction effect does predict a greater increase in productivity.

-The model predicts log-linear impacts of market access on county productivity and, indeed, Appendix Figure 8 shows approximately log-linear impacts of market access on county productivity (panels A and B) that are driven by county AE growth (panels C and D) with little change in county TFPR (panels E and F).
-This pattern holds for model-derived market access (equation 9) and the first-order approximation of market access (equation 1).
+The model predicts log-linear impacts of market access on county productivity and, indeed, Appendix Figure 8 shows approximately log-linear impacts of market access on county productivity that are driven by county AE growth with little change in county TFPR.
+This pattern holds for model-derived market access (Equation 8) and the first-order approximation of market access (Equation 1).

 The model-derived changes in county market access, from 1860 to 1880, have a correlation coefficient above 0.99 with the first-order approximated changes in county market access used in the regression analysis.
 These measures need not be so highly correlated in other empirical settings, for instance if large destinations experience very different changes in market access, but this appears to be rare and applications of this method generally use the first-order approximated formula.
-While the reduced-form analyses can rely on the approximation in equation 1, the full expression for market access is required for aggregate counterfactual analysis because we need to determine not only relative changes in county market access but the absolute changes in counties' market access under counterfactual scenarios.
+While the reduced-form analyses can rely on the approximation in Equation 1, the full expression for market access is required for aggregate counterfactual analysis because we need to determine not only relative changes in county market access but the absolute changes in counties' market access under counterfactual scenarios.

-V.G Estimated Counterfactual Impacts
+V.H Estimated Counterfactual Impacts

 We now estimate the decline in national aggregate productivity from removing the railroad network or from other counterfactual transportation networks.
 To benchmark the magnitudes, US aggregate productivity growth in manufacturing was about 2.2% annually from 1860 to 1900 in our data, with roughly a quarter coming from technical efficiency growth.
-Similarly, for the whole economy in this era, estimates indicate around a 0.5% annual growth in technical efficiency (Abramovitz and David, 1973).
+Similarly, for the whole economy in this era, estimates indicate around 0.5% annual growth in technical efficiency (Abramovitz and David, 1973).

-Figures 3 and 4 map the county-level declines in market access and productivity when removing the railroad network, such that county-to-county freight transportation must rely on the existing waterway network and high-cost wagon transportation.
+Figures 4 and 5 map the county-level declines in market access and productivity when removing the railroad network, such that county-to-county freight transportation must rely on the existing waterway network and high-cost wagon transportation.
 Darker-shaded counties represent larger counterfactual declines in market access and productivity in the absence of the railroads, as economic activity shifts toward the waterway network.
-The declines in county productivity reflect counterfactual declines in market access and production inputs, interacted with county-level "gaps" between the value marginal product of inputs and their marginal cost (Appendix Figure 9), as in equation 10.
+The declines in county productivity reflect counterfactual declines in market access and production inputs, interacted with county-level "gaps" between the value marginal product of inputs and their marginal cost (Appendix Figure 9), as in Equation 17.
 National aggregate productivity declines as aggregate inputs decline, given positive average gaps, and additionally as inputs shift from counties with larger gaps to counties with smaller gaps.